Movax12/ca65hl/manual.md

 ### Integration Into Conditional Expression Evaluation

-When processing a conditional statement, if the statement doesn’t match an instruction, macro and any of the supported operators are found, the will be evaluated.
+When processing a conditional statement, if the statement doesn’t match an instruction, macro and any of the operators supported by the **mb** macro are found, they will be evaluated.

 Examples: